 - Cooked beans and legumes

-- Condiments which don’t contain too much sugar
+- Condiments that don’t contain too much sugar

 - Entire meals, soups, or sides (so long as they don’t contain too much oil, fat, or sugar)